zyrolasting/unlike-assets/README.md

 [![Scribble](https://img.shields.io/badge/Docs-Scribble-blue.svg)](http://docs.racket-lang.org/unlike-assets/index.html)

 Imagine that `(dynamic-require "/path/to/script.js" 'minified)` worked.
-That's what `unlike-assets` does, plus reload support.
+That's what `unlike-assets` does.

 `unlike-assets` is a bit like Webpack, except leaner and powered by Racket.
-It gives you the means to integrate Racket with other ecosystems, so that you can treat any data object like an SVG document, a CSS stylesheet, an SPIR-V shader, or a tarball as a restricted Racket module with reload support.
+It gives you the means to integrate Racket with other ecosystems, so that you can treat any data object like an SVG document, a CSS stylesheet, an SPIR-V shader, or a tarball like a Racket module with reload support.

 What does this mean?
 Well, you can build a CSS stylesheet according to your preferences, and end up with a production-ready document like so: